alancoomeynts-hub/lifesci-skills-academy/README.md

 - Perplexity AI used for text content,and hexcode to rgba conversions
 - Code for responsive grid from Bootstrap documents, implementation inspired by grid layout video from Boardwalk games project, modified to fit project.
 - Code for navbar from bootstrap documentation, customised for website.
 Brand logo generated by Logo.com
 - Class to prevent navbar blocking main content inspired by boardwalk games project.
 Padding value adjust in dev tools to fit project.
-- Box shadow, Transform and transition k walkthrough project.
-- Site images and videos generated by Artlist.io using Nano Banana model.
 - Template for section structure inspired by boardwalk games project.
 Customised using custom css and bootstrap classes to fit project.
 - Hero image carousel added from bootstrap customised to fit theme of project.
 - Events section and form created using bootstrap.
 Customised to project.